shoaib6174/No-Code-ML/Blog1.md

 1.2 Classification

-Classification is an algorithm for categorizing data that we gave to the model.
-The program will learn from the given dataset or observation then classify these data into classes or groups such as apple or lemon, cat or dog, yes or no.
+Classification is an algorithm that allows the model to learn from the given dataset or observation.
+It must draw a conclusion from the observed value and identify which category that value belongs to.
+This type of algorithm will be used to predict discrete values like Yes or No, Spam email or Not.
 [pic of classification example]

 The terms "regression" and "classification" are not interchangeable.
 First, we will predict a continuous quantity for linear regression, but a discrete class label for classification.
 The outputs differ as well; the result of linear regression is a value, whereas the result of classification is a non-value output, such as yes or no dog or cat.

 Learn more about common algorithms: https://www.javatpoint.com/regression-vs-classification-in-machine-learning

 2. Main algorithms